-- (1) After a period of 20 days from the receipt of a retail service determination recommendation from NICTA in respect of a particular operator licensee, the Minister shall either - (a) if the recommendation is to subject the retail service to a retail service determination for that operator licensee, either - (i) accept the recommendation and subject the retail service to a retail service determination for that operator licensee: or - (ii) reject the recommendation and not subject the retail service to a retail service determination; or - (b) if the recommendation is to renew, vary or revoke an existing retail service determination, either - accept the recommendation and renew, vary or revoke the existing retail service determination as the case may be: or - (ii) reject the recommendation and not renew, vary or revoke the existing retail service determination. - (2) In making the decision under Subsection (1), the Minister; - (a) shall have regard to the retail regulation criteria and the retail service determination recommendation, including the report under Section 159(2)(b); and - (b) may have regard to such other matters as the Minister considers are relevant, provided that the Minister identifies those other matters in the Minister's published decision. - (3) If the Minister accepts the recommendation to - - (a) subject the retail service to a retail service determination for that operator licensee, or renew an existing retail service determination, the retail service determination must be published in the National Gazette on the particular terms set out in NICTA's report; or - (b) amend an existing retail service determination, the amended retail service determination must be published in the National Gazette on the particular terms set out in NICTA's report; or - (c) revoke an existing retail service determination, the revocation must be published in the National Gazette. - (4) If the Minister does not, within sixty (60) days after receiving the retail service determination recommendation, make a decision to accept or reject that recommendation, then the Minister is taken, at the end of that sixty (60) day period, to have decided to accept that recommendation and Subsection (3) applies.
+- (1) On receiving a retail service determination recommendation from NICTA in respect of a particular operator licensee, the Minister shall either - (a) if the recommendation is to subject the retail service to a retail service determination for that operator licensee, either - (i) accept the recommendation and subject the retail service to a retail service determination for that operator licensee; or - (ii) reject the recommendation and not subject the retail service to a retail service determination; or - (b) if the recommendation is to renew, vary or revoke an existing retail service determination; either - (i) accept the recommendation and renew, vary or revoke the existing retail service determination as the case may be; or - (ii) reject the recommendation and not renew, vary or revoke the existing retail service determination. - (2) In making the decision under Subsection (1), the Minister; - (a) shall have regard to the retail regulation criteria and the retail service determination recommendation, including the report under Section 159(2)(b); and - (b) may have regard to such other matters as the Minister considers are relevant, provided that the Minister identifies those other matters in the Minister's published decision. - (3) If the Minister accepts the recommendation to - - (a) subject the retail service to a retail service determination for that operator licensee, or renew an existing retail service determination, the retail service determination must be published in the National Gazette on the particular terms set out in NICTA's report; or - (b) amend an existing retail service determination, the amended retail service determination must be published in the National Gazette on the particular terms set out in NICTA's report; or